Support the news

 As BRA Director Brian Golden told me: "We’re going through what is arguably the biggest building boom in the history of the city of Boston."

 The BRA’s website has a detailed interactive map showing the city’s development projects in different stages of review and completion.
 We wanted to focus on what’s under construction, so we replicated that one aspect of the BRA map.
-Our map below shows square footage, cost and housing units for the 70 development projects the BRA listed as of July 1.
+Our map atop this post shows square footage, cost and housing units for the 70 development projects the BRA listed as of July 1.

 Note: For simplicity, "mixed use" refers to any combination development, such as commercial/residential, commercial/hotel, etc. More details here.